datmemerboi/Smart-Farm-Diary/README.md

 **Note:**

 For the time being, the entire project has been uploaded onto this repo.
-Updates will be completed shortly.
+Updates and re-arrangements will be completed shortly.